Michael Morell: Briefing book

-In early 2019, Morell, along with fellow former Acting and Deputy Director of the CIA John E. McLaughlin, brought together a group of former CIA, NSA, and FBI officers to produce a briefing book on a dozen or so key national security issues facing the nation.
-Morell and McLaughlin provided the book to all candidates running for president, whether Democrat, Republican, or Independent, and included President Trump's reelection campaign.
+In early 2019, Morell, along with fellow former acting and deputy director of the CIA John E. McLaughlin, brought together a group of former CIA, NSA, and FBI officers to produce a briefing book on a dozen or so key national security issues facing the nation.
+Morell and McLaughlin provided the book to all candidates running for president, whether Democrat, Republican, or independent, and included President Trump's reelection campaign.
 The two told the press that the aim of the book was to provide a basis of fact and analysis as campaigns developed their foreign policy positions and as they debated the issues.
 The book did not advocate particular policies.

-Other issues
+Khashoggi

 In April 2019, Washington Post columnist David Ignatius reported that Morell, who had been consulting for a US firm that did work with Saudi Arabia, stepped down from that role following the killing of Saudi national, US resident, and Washington Post columnist Jamal Khashoggi.
 Ignatius wrote that Morell withdrew "over concern about the direction that Saudi Arabia was heading."

+Spy Museum

 In 2019, the International Spy Museum unveiled a new interactive exhibit hosted by Morell.
 In the exhibit, Morell leads participants through a red-teaming exercise of the intelligence that pointed to Osama bin Laden hiding at a compound in Abbottabad, Pakistan.
 The exhibit is one of the museum's most popular.

+Hunter Biden laptop

+In October 2020, Morell signed an open letter stating that the Biden laptop story “has the classic earmarks of a Russian information operation."
+Joe Biden cited the letter Morell had signed, during a presidential debate in 2020 to deflect criticism by Donald Trump.
+As of three years later, no evidence has emerged to support Morell's statement that the laptop appeared to be Russian disinformation.

+In November 2022 CBS News published statements from the chief technology officer of Computer Forensics Services (from whom CBS commissioned analysis and investigation) declaring: "I have no doubt in my mind that this data was created by Hunter Biden, and that it came from a computer under Mr. Biden's control”.
+Morell has said that part of his motivation for signing the open letter, and requesting others to sign it, was to alert the American people of his concerns, and "to help vice president Biden….Because I wanted him to win the election".
+He said that contact from Biden's campaign adviser Antony Blinken triggered the letter he signed.